 Eating in Cozumel, Part 1

 During our week in Cozumel, we were invited to a number of restaurants.
 From chic to rustic, modern to traditional, we sampled a little of everything the island has to offer.
 It was an intense culinary program and there were times when, regardless of how delicious the shrimp ceviche or grilled snapper was, I almost couldn’t take another bite.
-Here were some of our favorite finds.
+Here are some of our favorite finds.

 Immediately upon arriving, we drove to the island’s only five-star hotel for a taste of The Good Life.
 We relaxed on the beach, did a bit of snorkeling, and then sat down to a delicious meal.
 Turns out, The Good Life tastes a lot like fresh ceviche.

-Chic food in a smart garden restaurant, it was almost a given that Kondesa would become one of Cozumel’s trendiest spots when it opened in 2011.
+Modern food in a smart garden restaurant, it was almost a given that Kondesa would become one of Cozumel’s trendiest spots when it opened in 2011.
 Everything about this place is cool, from the music to the decor, and the food isn’t bad either.
 We sampled a few great dishes, and I’d say my favorite was the guacamole sampler: traditional, fruit and nut varieties.

 Or maybe I best liked the cheese fondue.
 Or was it the lion fish crabcakes?
 I don’t know, I was in the mood to enjoy everything.
 It was Friday night and there was a DJ spinning music in the corner.
-A light rain had fallen, forcing everyone into the interior patio, and it was a conspicuously good-looking bunch to be crowded in with.
+A light rain fell, forcing everyone into the interior patio, and it was a conspicuously good-looking bunch to be crowded in with.
 For a casual yet classy night out, Condesa is probably Cozumel’s best bet.

 It took us awhile to realize that, in Mexico, torta means “sandwich”.
 In Spain, the same word means “cake”.
 So when I was told that the most famous dish at Casa Denis was Torta de Camarones, I almost got up and walked out.
 What kind of sick freaks…

-But luckily I realized my error, and was soon devouring the most delicious shrimp sandwich I’ve ever encountered.
+But luckily I realized my error, and was soon devouring the most delicious shrimp sandwich I’d ever encountered.
 They’ve had a lot of time to perfect the art.
 With a history stretching back 90 years, Casa Denis is a Cozumel institution.

 Okay fine.
 Chilaquiles are basically nachos: tortilla chips covered with a rich red or green sauce, smothered in shredded chicken, cream and cheese.
 And served for breakfast!
 I’m guessing that they’re called chilaquiles because, nachos for breakfast?
 That would be crazy.
 But these are chilaquiles, so dig right in, breakfast is served.